strapdata/elassandra/docs/elassandra/source/integration.rst

    bin/cassandra

-* Restart all nodes in your new datacenter with elasticsearch enable.
+* Restart all nodes in your new datacenter with elasticsearch enabled.
 You should see started shards but empty indices.

 .. code::

    bin/cassandra -e

 * Set the replication factor of indexed keyspaces to one or more in your new datacenter.
-* Pull data from your existaing datacenter.
+* Pull data from your existing datacenter.

 .. code::

    nodetool rebuild <source-datacenter-name>

-After rebuild on all your new nodes, you should see the same number of document for each indices in your new and existing datacenters.
+After rebuilding all of your new nodes, you should see the same number of documents for each index in your new and existing datacenters.

 * Set ``auto_bootstrap: true`` (default value) in your **conf/cassandra.yaml**
 * Create new elasticsearch index or map some existing cassandra tables.